michaellzy/iEvent/items/meeting-0411.md

   - Zhiyuan Lu, Tengkai Wang - work on databases
   - Xuan Li, Qianwen Shen - Work on information processing and interface interactions
   - Haolin Li - Searching Algorithms (include tokenizer and parser)

+- Design pattern to use:

+  - Singleton - use in Firestore database
+  - Observer - use in organizer publishes notifications to followers.
+  - Iterator: Iterate events information

+## Project Plan

+**week7**

+- Get the required events data set
+- Use Firestore to save events info and user info
+- UI sketch and layout design
+- Complete the function of sign-in, sign-up
+- Layout of the main page

+**week8**

+- create user profile page
+- implement search function by using tokenizer and parser
+- implement GPS location
+- AVL tree implement and integrate with database
+- Event add, delete and show on main page

+**week9**

+- Layout of notification page
+- Implement the P2P-DM function
+- Implement the Interact-Follow function

+**week10**

+- Implement the FB-Persist function
+- Junit test

+**Week11**

+- Documentation and presentation

 ## Action Items